vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-11-welcome-to-my-new-site.md

 ### Are things here open-source?

 Answer is most will be, but I'm still learning about licenses and I will probably keep some stuff (such as photos/audios) copyrighted, but if you need anything from a post then feel free to ask for permission.

+### A note on commenting

+I just found out that I can allow commenting on the site, but I've decided to turn it off for now, but will probably enable it later